patrick-tssn/VideoHallucer/README.md

 ### Data

-You can download the havebench [here](), containing both json and videos.
+You can download the videohallucer from [huggingface](), containing both json and videos.

 ```
-havebench_datasets
+videohallucer_datasets
     ├── object_relation
         ├── object_relation.json
         └── videos